ghostxic/ghostxic/README.md

 ### CS & Statistics @ University of Illinois | Class of 2028

 I'm passionate about building tools that make a real difference in people's daily lives.
-Whether it's simplifying how students find food or helping people schedule their day more naturally, I focus on creating solutions that improve quality of life.
+Whether it's simplifying how students find food or helping people schedule their day more easily, I focus on creating solutions that improve quality of life.

 ---